bopen/earthdatahub-catalogue/catalogue/climate-dt-2/IFS-NEMO-hist-sfc-hourly-standard/description.md

 This dataset contains surface variables from the second generation Climate Adaptation Digital Twin of the Destination Earth initiative.
-It includes data from the Historical Run (1990–2014) of the IFS-NEMO model, regridded from the original HEALPix H128 grid to a regular latitude-longitude grid at approximately 0.44° resolution with 1-hour temporal resolution.
+It includes data from the Historical Run (1990–2014) of the IFS-NEMO model.
+This data was regridded from the original HEALPix H128 grid to a regular latitude-longitude grid at approximately 0.44°.
+The temporal resolution is 1 hour.

-The dataset's chunking is optimized for regional and time-series analysis.
+The dataset's chunking is optimized for regional and timeseries analysis.

 Accessing this dataset requires a Zarr v3-compatible library (e.g., zarr-python >= 3.x).
 Python users can upgrade via `pip install "zarr>3"`.